JCox06/Forge-1.19-Test/README.md

 All data generation is done apart from lang (because I find it easier to manually write the JSON file) and loot tables (I have not got round to implementing data generation for loot tables)

-I used the Forge Forums and mainly Jorrit Tyberghein (Youtube) for help using forge.
+I used the Forge Forums and mainly Jorrit Tyberghein (Youtube) for help using forge

 Thanks!